andrew-codes/home-automation/k8s/home-assistant/docs/deploy.md

 ### Stage (Testing)

-Once you have your `$HOME_ASSISTANT_DOMAIN` DNS entry pointing to your `$INLET_IP` address, you are ready to securely make the site publicly available.
+Once you have your `$HOME_ASSISTANT_DOMAIN` DNS entry pointing to your `$INLET_IP` address, you are ready to make the site publicly available securely.

-Start by running the following.
-This will use the staging environment of let's encrypt; which has relaxed API rate limits for testing purposes.
+Start by running the following command.
+This command will use the staging environment of Let's Encrypt, using relaxed API rate limits for testing purposes.

 ```bash
 yarn ingress/stage --scope @ha/home-assistant --stream